 5. Don’t accidentally take home an unwanted (and illegal) souvenir

-Or perhaps you’re sitting in the train at the Dutch-German border and the drug hounds sniff you out because you still have a plastic saché with marijuana traces in your coat pocket (true story).
+Or perhaps you’re sitting on the train at the Dutch-German border, and the drug hounds sniff you out because you still have a plastic saché with marijuana traces in your coat pocket (true story 👀).

-Whatever the case, make sure you’re leaving every single crumb of cannabis on Dutch ground before you leave.
-Just because the consumption of weed is tolerated in the Netherlands, doesn’t mean that’s the case anywhere else!
+Whatever the case may be, make sure you’re leaving every single crumb of cannabis on Dutch ground before you leave.
+Just because the consumption of weed is tolerated in the Netherlands, doesn’t mean that’s the case elsewhere!

 With the do’s and don’t of smoking weed in an Amsterdam coffeeshop under your belt, you’re well prepared to venture into the world of weed, blunts, and edibles!